Next Start

 • Roaring noises

-When left unattended, low or compromised transmission fluid leads to extensive damage and costly repairs.
+When left unattended, low or compromised transmission fluid can lead to extensive damage and costly repairs.
 Luckily, you can keep an eye on your transmission fluid by regularly checking its color.
 Let’s discuss how to evaluate transmission fluid color.

 What Color Should Transmission Fluid Be?